Java support on Azure and Azure Stack

 For information on how to install and use OpenJDK, see the documentation for one of these distributions.

-For issues related to the deployment of Java applications to Azure and Azure Stack services and integration with Azure REST APIs, Azure and Azure Stack customers with a qualifying support plan receive support without any extra cost.
+For issues related to the deployment of Java applications to Azure, Azure Stack services, Azure Arc enabled clusters, and integration with Azure REST APIs, customers with a qualifying support plan receive support without any extra cost.